 Anna ducks us into a tunnel that runs to a dark cavernous area.
 It looks like we are walking through a passage that belongs deep within the belly of a castle.
 We encounter rows of French and Slovenian oak barriques masterfully aging wine into expressions distinct to Elena Walch.

 She tells us the first building on the property was a Jesuit convent for 70 years before being purchased by the Austrian founder, Wilhelm Walch, in 1869.
 From here, we head up steps into another cellar where massive wooden casks surround us from all sides.
-As much as the new fermentation cellar gave us a peek into the winery’s future, these imposing wooden monoliths wow us back in time.
+As much as the new fermentation cellar gave us a peek into the winery’s future, these imposing wooden monoliths whirl us back in time.

 The face of each cask bears the ornate craftsmanship of woodcarvers from Val Gardena, a valley in Alto Adige’s Dolomites mountain range.
 Every chiseled mark forges a story commemorating significant occasions in the estate’s history.

 I stare at them as if I am in an art gallery.
-One can’t help wonder how long it took to carve out such detail…and how these immense wine barrels were transported long ago.
+One can’t help but wonder how long it took to carve out such detail…and how these immense wine barrels were transported long ago.
 The artisans certainly did not roll them down the mountain.

 The oldest cask dates back to 1878.
 But, the one I find most interesting has a delightfully mischievous depiction.
 Thanks to a poor translation, the woodcarver etched horns on a likeness of Moses rather than the intended halo.

-The largest cask is born of Slovenian Oak from Croatia and holds 180 hectoliters.
+The largest cask is made of Slovenian Oak from Croatia and holds 180 hectoliters.
 Anna quickly puts the number into terms we can grasp telling us it would take 65 years and 7 months to empty completely!

 While admiring these historic casks, Anna informs us Elena Walch produces 500,000 bottles each year primarily from two nearby vineyards, Castel Ringberg and Kastelaz.
 In total, her vineyards comprise 60 hectares.
 Hard to picture?
 Imagine roughly 60 baseball fields flush with vines.